piParty/plant-parenthood-be/README.md

   - Confirm the dialog asking you to update the Raspberry Pi's software.
   - Install updated software when prompted (allow adequate time for this).
   - Open a terminal from the Accessories sub-menu of the Raspberry menu.
-  - Execute `sudo raspi-config` in the terminal, then navigate to `Network Options: Hostname`.
+  - Execute `sudo raspi-config` in the terminal, then navigate to Network Options: Hostname.
   - Enter your desired Hostname.
-  - Navigate to `Interfacing Options`.
+  - Navigate to Interfacing Options.
   - Enable SSH - this will allow secure, remote access to your Raspberry Pi.
   - For photoresistor (light), enable SPI.
   - For Adafruit TSL-2591, enable I2C.